 - Repair or replace a segment of sidewalk more than 20 feet in length

-- New single-family residential (SFR) home or a secondary dwelling unit over 900 square feet
+- New single-family residential (SFR) home

 - Development plat